digital-ai/release-integration-sdk-workshop/part-1/lab-0-checkout-project-and-run-release.md

 The Digital.ai Release Integration SDK provides a template project to get started.

+The template project **release-integration-template-python** is located on GitHub:

+https://github.com/digital-ai/release-integration-template-python

-In this section we will use the template project directly to make sure you can run Digital.ai Release and run a sample plugin.
+In this lab we will use the template project directly to make sure you can run Digital.ai Release and run a sample plugin.
 To build a custom integration, you would create a duplicate of this project.
-During the workshop, we will do this in Lab XXX.
+During the workshop, we will do this in Lab 2.

-The template project is located on GitHub:

-https://github.com/digital-ai/release-integration-template-python

 Create a copy of this project on your local machine with the following command